PVLDB Publication Policies

 4.2 Publication Procedure

 All errata notes, rebuttals, and retractions will be published on the PVLDB site like regular publications and will get their own DOI.
 A link to the errata note/rebuttal/retraction will be added adjacent to the link to the original publication.
-In the case of a retraction, the original article will be deleted, and replaced with the page describing the retraction.
+In the case of a retraction, the original article will be kept online , but the PDF will be modified to include a clear mark that denotes the retracted status of the paper.
+A retraction note will also be added to the PVLDB webpage of the retracted paper.

 4.3 Review Procedure for Errata Notes from Original Authors

-The responsible editor (one of the editorsinchief by default) may choose to publish corrections without any review, or may choose to get the correction reviewed by one or more reviewers, where feasible by one of the reviewers of the original paper.
+The responsible editor (one of the EiCs by default) may choose to publish corrections without any review, or may choose to get the correction reviewed by one or more reviewers, where feasible, by one of the reviewers of the original paper.

 4.4 Review Procedure for Errata Notes from Others